47 Beavers

 At the JBA Air Show, our team partnered with FRC Team 8592, Newton², to represent FIRST.
 We showcased our 2024–25 season robot, answered questions, and explained its design.
 Kids and adults also drove our demo robot, getting a fun, hands-on look at robotics.
 We shared FIRST’s mission of promoting STEM through teamwork, innovation, and community engagement.

-We took part in Shri Yoga Day, an event focused on creating a family-friendly environment to learn and practice yoga.
+We took part in Shri Yoga Day in both 2025 and 2026.
+Shri Yoga Day is an event focused on creating a family-friendly environment to learn and celebrate.
 Shri Yoga is a non-profit promoting a healthy and holistic way of life.
-Our team hosted a booth where kids could drive our robot and experience robotics firsthand.
-We also shared information about opportunities in the community, including Beaver Camps, FLL camps, FIRST competitions, and online resources to help students get started.
+Both years, our team hosted a booth where kids could drive and interact with our robot and experience robotics firsthand.
+We also shared information about robotics opportunities in the community, including our camps, FIRST competitions, and online resources to help students get started.

 North South Foundation

 Our team promoted robotics at NSF events, a charity that supports educational access for underprivileged children in India through academic competitions and classes in the US.
 With over 300 attendees from the DMV area, both kids and adults had the chance to learn about robotics opportunities.
-Our efforts even helped spark the creation of new FLL teams.
+Our efforts spread FIRST robotics & even helped spark the creation of new FLL teams.

 Frederick Holi Fest

 We promoted FIRST robotics at a Holi Festival in Frederick in collaboration with the Northsouth Foundation.
-In a networking event, we were a member of 50+ sponsors & vendors presenting to 800+ visitors to the event.
+In a networking event, we were one of the of 50+ sponsors and vendors presenting to 800+ visitors to the event.

-We did many different fun activities in March Madness.
+We did many different fun activities during the off season.
 Our favorite one was the tic-tac-toe game, where we used our robots to move and drop blocks.
-During the events, wet talked to other people about their robot design and game strategies.
-We collaborated with other teams in our area during this event.
+During the events, we talked to other people about their robot design and game strategies.
+We collaborated with other teams in our area during these events.